Health Funds

 Association membership does not guarantee health fund provider status.
 Health funds maintain their own requirements for provider status.
 Health funds do not recognise qualifications delivered substantially online, by distance, through correspondence or externally.
 They also do not recognise overseas qualifications.

-General Health Fund Info
+Health Fund Information

 Health Funds require a full street address, no PO BOXES as clinic addresses.